Shock (circulatory): Compensatory

 The Compensatory stage (Stage 2) is characterised by the body employing physiological mechanisms, including neural, hormonal, and bio-chemical mechanisms, in an attempt to reverse the condition.
-As a result of the acidosis, the person will begin to hyperventilate in order to rid the body of carbon dioxide (CO2).
-CO2 indirectly acts to acidify the blood, so the body attempts to return to acid–base homeostasis by removing that acidifying agent.
+As a result of the acidosis, the person will begin to hyperventilate in order to rid the body of carbon dioxide (CO2) since it indirectly acts to acidify the blood; the body attempts to return to acid–base homeostasis by removing that acidifying agent.
 The baroreceptors in the arteries detect the hypotension resulting from large amounts of blood being redirected to distant tissues, and cause the release of epinephrine and norepinephrine.
 Norepinephrine causes predominately vasoconstriction with a mild increase in heart rate, whereas epinephrine predominately causes an increase in heart rate with a small effect on the vascular tone; the combined effect results in an increase in blood pressure.
 The renin–angiotensin axis is activated, and arginine vasopressin (anti-diuretic hormone) is released to conserve fluid by reducing its excretion via the renal system.
 These hormones cause the vasoconstriction of the kidneys, gastrointestinal tract, and other organs to divert blood to the heart, lungs and brain.
 The lack of blood to the renal system causes the characteristic low urine production.
-However the effects of the renin–angiotensin axis take time and are of little importance to the immediate homeostatic mediation of shock.
+However, the effects of the renin–angiotensin axis take time and are of little importance to the immediate homeostatic mediation of shock.